josealonso/Kubernetes/README.md

 `kubectl  apply -f mongodb-deployment.yaml`
 `kubectl get pod`

-Create the Service yaml file
+Create the Deployment and Service yaml file
   The *selector* value must be the same as the Deployment *label*

+**Create a MongoExpress Pod**

+`kubectl apply -f mongo-configmap.yaml`

+`kubectl apply -f mongo-express.yaml`